 About the Mission

-The Reno-Sparks Gospel Mission is a 501 (c)(3) non-profit, non-denominational Christian organization dedicated to overcoming homelessness, addiction, hunger and poverty in the Northern Nevada area.
+The Reno-Sparks Gospel Mission is a 501 (c)(3) non-profit, non-denominational Christian organization dedicated to helping the homeless, hungry, addicted and abused in the Northern Nevada area.

 - Served more than 8 million hot meals